Special Effects: Anything Can Happen

 Special Effects: Anything Can Happen is an American documentary film directed by Academy Award-winning sound designer Ben Burtt and narrated by John Lithgow.
 It was released to IMAX theaters in 1996.
+A making of documentary for the King Kong segment entitled Behind the Scenes with King Kong in Special Effects was released on VHS to promote the film.

 Overview

 This documentary film is an exploration of special effects techniques used in motion pictures, including traditional special effects up to modern computer-generated effects.
 It is also notable for featuring the making of the new digital effects created for the Special Edition version of Star Wars: Episode IV – A New Hope, which was released theatrically one year later, in 1997.

+Accolades

 The film was nominated for an Academy Award for Best Documentary Short Subject, losing to Breathing Lessons.